 TCU Teach Master’s Program

 Are you graduating soon, a recent graduate or a working professional thinking about changing careers?
 Do you feel passionate about shaping the lives and minds of adolescents?
 Do you have a bachelor’s degree in a field related to English, mathematics, science, or social studies?
-Apply for the TCU Teach master’s program by March 1, 2018.
+Apply for the TCU Teach master’s program.

 In less than one year, you will earn a Master of Arts in Teaching (MAT) degree, as well as a teaching certification for grades 4 through 8 or 6/7 through 12.
-The 30-hour program offers both on-campus classes at TCU and student (clinical) teaching placement in one of the university’s partner districts, immersing you in real and diverse classrooms throughout the program.
+The 30-hour program offers both on-campus classes at TCU and clinical (student) teaching placement in one of the university’s partner districts, immersing you in real and diverse classrooms throughout the program.

 Small classes will offer you individualized instruction from TCU’s internationally recognized faculty.
 Financial aid options make TCU economically competitive with area programs.
 A dedicated career consultant will work with you to develop your resume and interview skills and connect you with schools, districts, non-profits and companies.

-Nearly 100% of our undergraduate teacher program candidates receive teaching placements upon graduation, 80% are hired in the Dallas/Fort Worth metroplex and students have a near 100% pass rate on the Texas State Certification Exam.
-Fort Worth ISD teacher salaries start at $53,000 for students with a master’s degree.
+100 percent of our undergraduate teacher program candidates receive teaching placements upon graduation, 80 percent are hired in the Dallas/Fort Worth metroplex and students have a near 100% pass rate on the Texas State Certification Exam.
+Fort Worth ISD teacher salaries start at $53,000.
+View Program Brochure

 To qualify for admission, applicants must fulfill the following requirements: